dalmo1991/superflexPy/doc/build_element.rst

 - the usage of the Numba decorator that defines the types of input variables (lines 24-25)
-- the method works only for a single time step and not for the vectorized solution since.
-For the vectorized solution the Python implementation is fast enough.
+- the method works only for a single time step and not for the vectorized solution.
+For the vectorized solution the Python implementation (with Numpy) is fast enough.

 .. _build_lag: